marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 Java doesn't do anything with integer overflow for either int or long primitive types and ignores overflow with positive and negative integers.
 Example:

-If we add `1` to the maximal integer value we will simply overflow to the integer min value.
+If we add `1` to the maximal integer value, we will simply overflow to the integer min value.
 ```
  01111111111111111111111111111111 = 2_147_483_647 = Integer.MAX_VALUE
 +00000000000000000000000000000001 = 1